pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 # Summary
 [summary]: #summary

 Add an API for procedural macros to expand resolvable macro definitions.
-This will allow proc macros to handle unexpanded macro invocations that are passed as inputs, as well as allow proc macros to access the results of invocations that they construct themselves.
+This will allow proc macros to handle unexpanded macro calls that are passed as inputs, as well as allow proc macros to access the results of calls that they construct themselves.

 # Motivation
 [motivation]: #motivation